 All other food products offered for retail sale are required to have the new labels.

 For many years, Australians have been demanding changes to origin claims on food labels.
 You want them to be clearer, more meaningful, and accurate.

 Up until now, country of origin labelling has often been unclear.
 It was hard to know the difference between descriptions like ‘made in’ and ‘product of’.
-The new labels will be easier for you to understand, so you can make a quick, yet informed, decision in the supermarket aisle, at the fruit and veg shop, or the market.
+The new labels will be easier for you to understand, so you can make a quick, yet informed, decision wherever you buy your food.

 Making it clearer and easier

 We know your time is precious, so the new labels allow you to quickly understand the origin of the product and make an informed decision.